CircuitVerse/CircuitVerseDocs/docs/flip-flop_uses.md

 ### 2. Synchronous Counters:

 Synchronous counters are counters in which the common clock pulse is provided to all flip-flops.
-As a result there is no propagation delay and the ouput is generated parallely.
+As a result there is no propagation delay and the output is generated in parallel.

 ## Decade Counter

 A decade counter is a counter which starts from initial state and counts ten states and then returns to the initial state.For example a simple decade counter will count from 0 to 9.
 A typical decade counter can count from 10 to 19 also.